vectorgrp/sil-kit/docs/api/can.rst

 -------------------------

 The CAN Service API provides a CAN bus abstraction through the |ICanController| interface.
-A CAN controller is created by calling |CreateCanController| given a controller name and (optional) network name::
+A CAN controller is created by calling |CreateCanController| given a controller name and network name::

   auto* canController = participant->CreateCanController("CAN1", "CAN");

 CAN controllers will only communicate within the same network.
-If no network name is provided, the controller name will be used as the network name.

 Sending CAN Frames
 ~~~~~~~~~~~~~~~~~~